Optimal Time-Adaptivity for Parabolic Problems: Model Problem Discretization

 \subsection{Error estimator in time}

-From now on, we assume that $V$ (and hence $V^\star$) is finite dimensional (i.e., we consider the discretized operator $A\colon V\to V^\star$).
-This implies immediately that $u_0\in V$.
-We use a standard residual-based error estimator defined as
+As $V$ is assumed to be finite dimensional we immediately have that $u_0\in V$.
+We use a residual-based error estimator defined as

 where $u_{\TT}$ solves~\eqref{eq:cnscheme}.
 The fact that this estimator is an upper bound for the error and, moreover, fits into the framework of adaptive mesh refinement, relies on the inf-sup stability of the time stepping (shown below) and arguments from~\cite{infsup}.
-For completeness, we still provide the proofs in shortened form in Appendix~\ref{sec:errest}, below.
+We note that the data approximation $f_\TT$ does not enter the error estimator $\eta_\TT$ and we also do not need an explicit data oscillation term for computation.
+An inverse inequality, a Poincar\'e estimate, and Lemma~\ref{lem:ortho} below show that the modified estimator